Perfect Fractional Matchings in Bipartite Graphs Via Proportional Allocations: Perfect Proportional Allocations

 \begin{proof} We first argue that adjacent vertices $i$ and $j$ are in the same part if and only if the edge $(i, j)$ is in some perfect matching of $G$.

 If $i$ and $j$ are in the same part, then either they are matched in $\mc{M}$, or otherwise they are in the same strongly connected component in $\mc{D}$.
-In the latter case, there is a directed cycle in $\mc{D}$ using the arc $(i, j)$ that defines an alternating path that gives rise to a new perfect matching $\mc{M}'$ which matches $i$ to $j$.
+In the latter case, there is a directed cycle in $\mc{D}$ using the arc $(i, j)$ that defines an alternating path that gives rise to a new perfect integral allocation $x'$ that assigns some of the supply of $i$ to $j$.
 In either case, $(i, j)$ is in some perfect matching.

-Conversely, if $(i, j)$ is in a perfect matching $\mc{M}'$ but not in $\mc{M}$, then the symmetric difference $\mc{M} \triangle \mc{M}'$ (the edges in which they differ) contains an alternating cycle that includes the edge $(i, j)$.
+Conversely, if $(i, j)$ has positive allocation in a perfect integral allocation $x'$ using edges $\mc{M}'$, but is not in $\mc{M}$, then the symmetric difference $\mc{M} \triangle \mc{M}'$ contains an alternating cycle that includes the edge $(i, j)$.
 This cycle defines a directed cycle in $\mc{D}$ containing $i$ and $j$, and hence they are in the same strongly connected component.
 Therefore, $i$ and $j$ are in the same part.

-As a consequence, every edge contained in a part is in a perfect matching of $G$, which must also be a perfect matching on the bipartite graph induced by that part.
+As a consequence, every edge contained in a part is in a perfect matching of $G$, which must also be a perfect matching on the bipartite subgraph induced by the vertices in that part.
 So each part is matching covered and \ref{prop:dm-mc} is true as desired.

 Finally, to see that \ref{prop:dm-order} holds, just observe that every edge between parts in $G$ corresponds to an arc between strongly connected components in $\mc{D}$, and since we ordered the parts by a topological ordering, any edge $(i, j)$ in the directed acyclic graph on the strongly connected components with $i \in X_k$ can only have $j \in Y_{k'}$ for $k > k'$. \end{proof}